Apitally now supports AdonisJS

 }

-After deploying your application, you should start seeing data in the Apitally dashboard within a few seconds.
+After deploying your application, you will see data in the Apitally dashboard within a few seconds.

 Identifying consumers

 Apitally allows you to track API usage per consumer.
-To enable this, you can identify consumers in your application by setting the apitallyConsumer property on the ctx object.
+To enable this, you can identify consumers in your application using the setConsumer function.

 import { HttpContext } from '@adonisjs/core/http'